migpimenta/kafka-by-example/README.md

 ```

 ---
-## Workflow Per Exercise
+## Workflow Per Chapter
-1. Read the exercise's `README.md` for instructions and concepts.
+1. Read the chapter's `README.md` for instructions and concepts.
-2. Work in that exercise's folder.
+2. Work in that chapter's folder.
 3. Use the shared Kafka environment under `common/` or extend it as needed.
 4. Test your approach (CLI, code, logs, metrics).
 5. Review the solutions section in the README to compare approaches and learn trade‑offs.